Noora-Alkhalaqi/Clinet_Server_API_system/README.md

 - def submit_keyword(): This function is used to submit the keyword search and it is inside the show_keyword_input function.

-All functions ubove are used to create the GUI application and to interact with the server and included in a NewsClientGUI.
+All functions above are used to create the GUI application and to interact with the server and are included in a NewsClientGUI.

 This is our main:
 if __name__ == "__main__":